Civil, Criminal and Family Procedure Rules in the UK Explained

 The requirement for document disclosure ensures that all parties have the same information.
 It promotes fairness.
 Overall, the UK Legal Procedure Rules has made the civil justice system better efficient and user-friendly.

 The Criminal Procedure Rules UK (CrimPR) guides how criminal proceedings work in the UK.
 They cover procedures in magistrates’ courts.
-UK criminal legal framework also covers the Crown Court, the Court of Appeal, and the High Court for extradition appeals.
-These rules ensure that criminal cases are handled fairly and efficiently.
+These rules ensure that criminal cases are handled fairly and on time.

-“While it is a reasonable expectation that all cases should be heard within 6 months of receipt into the Crown Court, the impact of the pandemic has made this more difficult, leading to an unavoidable increase in outstanding cases.
-The finite capacity in the system is limited by several factors, including judicial capacity and, in some areas, available court rooms.”
+“While it is a reasonable expectation that all cases should be heard within 6 months of receipt into the Crown Court, the impact of the pandemic has made this more difficult, leading to an unavoidable increase in outstanding cases.”

 Secretary Ministry of Justice